Azure/ResourceModules/modules/authorization/policy-exemptions/README.md

 # Policy Exemptions (All scopes) `[Microsoft.Authorization/policyExemptions]`

-This module deploys a Policy Exemption at a Management Group, Subscription and Resource Group scope.
+This module deploys a Policy Exemption at a Management Group, Subscription or Resource Group scope.

 ## Navigation